Four Different Build Experiences

 The fourth version involves cutting the blade into angled V-shape hollow shells that slip over the central core.
 Printing this thin shell in transparent PLA will allow you to more easily see the central crystals

 Sturdy Slide-On Design

-Both versions of this sword are meant to come together and slide onto a central core/bar that will give the overall sword rigidity.
-The first version has slightly more and can accommodate a 3/4 inch central core, while the second version slides onto a 1/2 inch core.
+All versions of this sword are meant to come together and slide onto a central core/bar that will give the overall sword rigidity.
+The first version has slightly more and can accommodate a 3/4 inch central core, while the second, third and fourth versions slides onto a 1/2 inch core.
 The hilt and guard both accommodate a 3/4 bar so an additional sleeve model was included to print and slide over your 1/2 inch core if you decide to go that route when printing the model.

-Lastly, both swords come out to almost 6ft in length!
+Lastly, the sword come out to almost 6ft in length!

 Optimized for Printing/Assembly

 All versions of the swords come with some alignment features to help ensure everything slides onto your central core bar effectively.
 In the first version of the sword this comes in the way of individual ice crystals that fit in-between the seams to ensure that your two blade segments perfectly line up with each other when on the central core

 Additionally, the sword with the crystal inclusions is meant to be printed "upside down", meaning the base of each blade segment is up and away from the build plate.
 This will allow for printing of each blade segment without the need for internal supports.